Kudos to HTC for taking time with producing their official walkthrough videos - they are usually superb, to say the least.

 You may remember back in November of 2009 (or maybe not, I didn't) that Qualcomm demoed an updated family of chipsets for mobile multimedia devices.
 The name of that chipset is the remarkably catchy MSM7X30 (really has a ring to it, no?), and it's bringing a little more to the table than its predecessors.

 No longer should Nexus One owners be jealous of their HTC Desire brethren.
 We’ve seen High-Defon the N1 before, and thanks to the continued hard work of Charan Singh and Cyanogen over at XDA-Developers, 1280 x 720 recording has finally come to an AOSP version of Froyo 2.2.
 The update.zip will only work for CyanogenMod versions greater than RC2, but it is expected to be ported to the popular LeoFroyo ROM and, who knows, maybe even the stock version of N1 Froyo in the future.
-There are still some bugs in the software, but these should be ironed out over the coming days.

 Many blogs and websites have reported over the past several days that an OTA update was coming for the Droid Incredible which included the following updates: